fulldecent/swift6-module-template/xxPROJECTxNAMExx/README.md

 ## Installation

 Add this to your project using Swift Package Manager.
 In Xcode that is simply: File > Swift Packages > Add Package Dependency... and you're done.
-Alternative installations options are shown below for legacy projects.

 ## Author